-- To provide additional preparation for science teachers and science supervisors in scientific content and supervision techniques. - 2.
-To enable teachers of science to gain insight into the kinds of science experiences that are relevant to the needs of today's youth. - To develop in-science teachers an awareness of the modern trends and problems in science teaching. - To enrich current and potential science teachers and educators with content and pedagogy in science and science education areas. - 5.
-To offer courses of use to different nondepartmental graduate degree programs.
+- To provide additional preparation for science teachers and science supervisors in scientific content and supervision techniques. - To enable teachers of science to gain insight into the kinds of science experiences that are relevant to the needs of today's youth. - To develop in-science teachers an awareness of the modern trends and problems in science teaching. - To enrich current and potential science teachers and educators with content and pedagogy in science and science education areas. - To offer courses of use to different nondepartmental graduate degree programs.

 Hold a baccalaureate degree with a major or minor in one of the natural sciences from an accredited college or university.
+Student maybe admitted conditionally if the Graduate Record Examination (GRE) is not taken.